Does this sound familiar?

 The thing is to monitor yourself.
 If you feel your temperature rising, take steps to manage your anger so you don’t end up yelling, making the situation even worse.

-Your kids are likely to model your angry behaviour when they’re angry.
+Your kids are likely to model your angry behavior when they’re angry.
 I remember wondering why my three-year-old stamped her foot for emphasis and stood with her hands on her hips, glaring at me.

 Until I found myself doing that to her.
 Ooops!